Cognigy/Documentation/docs/en/docs/ai/nodes/voice/voice-gateway/call-recording.md

 The Call Recording Node uses a Voice Gateway API to act as a [SIPREC](https://datatracker.ietf.org/doc/html/rfc7866) client to record the audio using the SIPREC protocol.
 The recorded audio is sent to a Session Recording Server (SRS) for storage.
 You can use any SRS for storing audio records.

 Note that this Node controls a specific Flow.
-If you want to enable call recording for all flows and record entire calls, configure the [Call Recording](../../../../voicegateway/webapp/accounts.md#call-recording-configuration) setting on the Voice Gateway Self-Service Portals.
+If you want to enable call recording for all Flows and record entire calls, configure the [Call Recording](../../../../voicegateway/webapp/accounts.md#call-recording-configuration) setting on the Voice Gateway Self-Service Portals.

 ## Settings